 There are countless myths and old wives’ tales concerning how to remove a tick—some involve burning the parasite with a match, others advocate suffocation with solutions like alcohol and even peanut butter.
-However, most of these tips are incorrect and, if used, can actually lead to additional complications like infection.
+However, most of these tips are incorrect and, if used, can actually lead to additional problems and complications.
 Instead, follow these simple steps to properly and safely remove a tick (the process is the same for both animals and humans):

 - Slowly and carefully pull directly upward.
 Do not twist or yank the tick.
 With steady pressure, you should be able to remove the entire tick intact.

 - If the tick’s mouthparts break off in the skin, attempt to carefully remove them.
 If this cannot be done easily, stop trying and leave them inside.
-Monitor the site and consult a medical professional if you spot any signs of infection.
+Monitor the site and consult a medical professional if you spot any troubling signs or symptoms.

-- After removal, thoroughly clean and disinfect the bite site with soap & water or rubbing alcohol.
+- After removal, thoroughly clean and disinfect the bite site with soap and water or rubbing alcohol.

 - Place the removed tick in a ziplock bag; it will eventually suffocate and die.
-You may wish to save the tick for up to two weeks—in the event you or your pet begin showing signs of illness, you may want to have the tick identified or tested for disease by a professional.
+You may wish to save the tick for up to two weeks—in the event you or your pet begin showing signs of complications, you may want to have the tick identified or tested.

-- Over the next two weeks, observe the bite site for any signs of disease or infection, like rashes, swelling, tenderness or redness.
-Consult a medical professional if such signs occur.
+- Over the next two weeks, observe the bite site for any signs or symptoms, such as rashes, swelling, tenderness or redness.
+Consult a medical professional if anything develops.

 - If you begin experiencing flu-like symptoms shortly after removing a tick (3-14 days), consult a medical professional immediately.